 Les informations fournies dans la section « A propos du livre » peuvent faire référence à une autre édition de ce titre.

 paperback.
-Etat : Good.
+Etat : Very Good.
 Connecting readers with great books since 1972!
-Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
+Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!
-N° de réf. du vendeur S_451322732
+N° de réf. du vendeur S_477076880

 Quantité disponible : 1 disponible(s)